-Policy SCLP12.47: Land to the south of Eyke CoE Primary School and East of The Street, Eyke
+Policy SCLP12.51: Land to the South of Eyke CoE Primary School and East of The Street, Eyke

-3.47 ha of land to the south of Eyke CoE Primary School and east of The Street, Eyke as shown on the Policies Map, is allocated for a residential-led mixed use development incorporating approximately 45 dwellings.
+3.47 ha of land to the south of Eyke CoE Primary School and east of The Street, Eyke as shown on the Policies Map, is identified for a residential-led mixed use development incorporating approximately 65 dwellings.

-- a) Provision of a mix of housing including housing designed to meet the needs of older people and at least 5 self-build plots; - b) Affordable housing to be provided on site; - c) Provision of 0.4ha of land to accommodate future expansion of the school if needed and contribution towards primary school places if needed; - d) Provision of land to increase the area of car parking and to provide parking for the school if needed by the school; - e) Provision of open space on the frontage of the site adjacent to The Street, designed to promote community interaction; - f) Design and layout of the site to reflect the location of the site within the AONB, including through the provision of landscaping and boundary treatment; - g) Design and layout of the development to be sympathetic to the setting of the nearby Grade II Listed Building; and - h) An archaeological investigation will be required.
+- a) Provision of a mix of housing including housing designed to meet the needs of older people; - b) Affordable housing to be provided on site; - c) Provision of 0.4ha of land to accommodate future expansion of the school; - d) Provision of land to accommodate expansion of early years setting if needed; - e) Provision of land to increase the area of car parking and to provide parking / drop-off area for the school if needed by the school; - f) Provision of footway improvements and widening of existing car park access; - g) Provision of open space providing opportunities for all ages; - h) Provision of a site-specific Flood Risk Assessment; - i) Provision of open space on the frontage of the site adjacent to The Street, designed to promote community interaction; - j) Design and layout of the site to reflect the location of the site within the AONB, including through the provision of landscaping and boundary treatment and appropriate lighting, informed through a Landscape and Visual Impact Assessment; - k) A project level Habitats Regulations Assessment will be required; - Design and layout of the development to be sympathetic to the setting of the nearby Grade II Listed Building; and - m) An archaeological assessment will be required.

-Land to the west of Ipswich Road, Grundisburgh
+Land West of Chapel Road, Grundisburgh